 Meet Lou Thomas, our Trans Advocacy Worker

 Our Online Support Service provides free, anonymous support specific to trans and nonbinary communities.
 These sessions are led by trans and nonbinary-identified staff members and volunteers.
-Please check the pink chat bubble above for the dates and times of these support sessions, which include general trans- and nonbinary-specific sessions and a weekly QTIPOC (queer, trans, and intersex people of colour) session.
+Please check the pink chat bubble on each page of the website for the dates and times of these support sessions.

 “My counsellor brought a smile to my face, which is a difficult thing to do at the moment.
 It’s so refreshing to be believed and respected.”